-They may fear their anxiety showing up when they're in a performance or social situation, or that it will be visible to others.
-For example, they may fear other people will notice them sweating or if their voice starts shaking during a client meeting at work.
-The key is not to reassure the person that those things will never happen, but do reassure them that they can cope if/when they do.
+They may fear their anxiety showing up when they're in a performance or social situation, or worry that it will be visible to others.
+For example, they may fear that other people will notice them sweating or if their voice starts shaking during a client meeting at work.
+The key is not to reassure the person that those things will never happen, but to reassure them that they can cope if/when they do.

-If your loved one has a clinical anxiety disorder and their anxiety feels out of control to them, they may worry they're losing their mind or "going crazy."
-They may see anxiety as a sign of being a weak person, or doubt that there are effective therapies out there that will help them overcome their anxiety.
+If your loved one has a clinical anxiety disorder, and their anxiety feels out of control to them, they may worry they're losing their mind or "going crazy."
+They may see anxiety as a sign of being a weak person or doubt that there are effective therapies out there that will help them overcome their anxiety.

 In particular types of anxiety, the person can become desperate for reassurance.
-For example, someone who has health anxiety may ask you repeatedly "Are you sure I don't have cancer?
+For example, someone who has health anxiety may ask you repeatedly, "Are you sure I don't have cancer?
 Should I go to the doctor again?
 Do you think my doctor knows what s/he is doing?"
-A relationship partner who has interpersonal anxiety may ask you daily or weekly "Do you promise you won't leave me, no matter what?"
-A friend with anxiety may repeatedly ask "Are you sure you're not angry with me?"
+A relationship partner who has interpersonal anxiety may ask you daily or weekly, "Do you promise you won't leave me, no matter what?"
+A friend with anxiety may repeatedly ask, "Are you sure you're not angry with me?"

-Sometimes the best solution for how to help an anxious person is help your loved one access a therapist (e.g., you might offer to help with childcare or to go to the first appointment with them.)
+Sometimes the best solution for how to help an anxious person is to help your loved one access a therapist (e.g., you might offer to help with childcare or to go to the first appointment with them).
 If they haven't tried Cognitive Behavioral Therapy (CBT) before, then that is the best place to start for anxiety help.
 It's the type of therapy with the most evidence behind it for treating anxiety.